willcliffy/wave-function-collapse-go/README.md

     - TODO - make more explicit, provide simplified example or pseudocode

-3. Run this program with `go run . --input prototype_data.json`, substituting `prototype_data.json` as needed.
+3. Run this program with `go run . --input prototype_data.json --output map.json`, substituting `prototype_data.json` and `map.json` as needed.

 4. Use the `map.json` file to load the map in your engine of choice.
 A demonstration can be found in the `GodotDemo` directory.